wxgao33/xMarkerFinder/README.md

 - Output files:
 test_result.txt: the overall performance of model in external test dataset.
 test_auc.pdf: the visualization of the AUC value in test_result.txt.
 ##### 9b.
-Specificity assessment.
+Biomarker specificity assessment.
-To further assess markers’ specificity for experimental group of interest, they are used to construct classification models to discriminate between other related diseases and corresponding controls.
+To further assess markers’ specificity for the experimental group of interest, they are used to construct classification models to discriminate between other related diseases and corresponding controls.
 Cross-validation AUC values of other classification models and visualization are returned.
 ```
-$ python 9b_Specificity.py -W /workplace/ -p candidate_biomarker.txt -a other_metadata.txt -x other_profile.txt -g Group -e exposure -b Cohort -c classifier -r best_param.txt -s 0 -o TEST
+$ python 9b_Specificity.py -W /workplace/ -p candidate_biomarker.txt -q test_metadata.txt -l test_relative_abundance.txt -a other_metadata.txt -x other_relative_abundance.txt -g Group -e CTR -b Cohort -c classifier -r best_param.txt -s 0 -o TEST
 ```
 ```
+-q input external test metadata file for the test dataset
+-l input external microbial relative abundance file as the test dataset
--a input metadata file of samples from other diseases
+-a input metadata file of samples from other non-target diseases
--x input microbial relative abundance file of samples from other diseases
+-x input microbial relative abundance file of samples from other non-target diseases
 -e the control group name (in example file: CTR)
 -b the column name of cohort(in example file: Cohort)
 ```